 DACA and Other Undocumented Immigrants

 By itself, the Deferred Action for Childhood Arrivals (DACA) program does not provide a pathway to citizenship.
 However, many DACA recipients, dreamers, and other undocumented immigrants are able to obtain legal status through family-based or even employment-based immigration paths.
 It isn't uncommon for a DACA recipient to meet and marry as U.S. citizen.
 Provided the undocumented person initially made a lawful entry to the United States, it is generally a straight forward process to adjust status to green card holder.
 (A lawful entry was made if the individual entered with a valid visa or parole, even if that visa status is now expired.)
 The couple files an adjustment of status package, and the undocumented person eventually is granted permanent residence and no longer needs DACA protections.
 Generally, the permanent resident spouse may apply for U.S. citizenship after three years of marriage to a U.S. citizen.

 Individuals who do not have a lawful entry will have a more difficult path to citizenship.
 In these cases, we recommend the applicant consult with an immigration attorney to obtain an I-601 waiver.

 U.S. Military Path to Citizenship

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
-We provide support for the Citizenship Application (Form N-400), Green Card Renewal (Form I-90), and several other immigration services.
+We provide support for the Naturalization Application Package (Form N-400), Green Card Renewal/Replacement Package (Form I-90), and several other immigration services.